-These observations were of great importance to me; for the rapid action enabled me to put together several phenomena I was perfectly familiar with separately, and see their connected
+These observations were of great importance to me; for the rapid action enabled me to put together several phenomena I was perfectly familiar with separately, and see their connected meaning.

 They may be summarised as follows, and it will be seen that they teach us much concerning the nature of prominences.
-When the air is perfectly tranquil in the neighbourhood of a large spot, the air is perfectly tranqui in the neighbourhood of a large spot, or, indeed, generally in any part of the disc, we see absorption-lines running along the whole length of the spectrum, crossing the Frauenhofer lines, and they vary in depth of shade and breadth according as we have pore, corrugation, or spot under the corresponding part of the slit-a pore, in fact, is a spot.
-Here and there, where the spectrum is brightest (where a bright spectrum) is the slit was added to see this processor. point of facula is under the slit) we suddenly see this appearance-an interesting bright lozenge of light.
+When the air is perfectly tranquil in the neighbourhood of a large spot, the air is perfectly tranquit in the heighbourhood of a large spot, or, indeed, generally in any part of the disc, we see absorption-lines running along the whole length of the spectrum, crossing the Frauenhofer lines, and they vary in depth of shade and breadth according as we have pore, corrugation, or spot under the corresponding part of the slit-a pore, in fact, is a spot.
+Here and there, where the spectrum is brightest (where a bright point of fourle is under the cliv) we udderly use this appearance. point of facula is under the slit) we suddenly see this appearance -an interesting bright lozenge of light.
 This I take to be due to bright hydrogen at a greater pressure than ordinary, and this then is the reason of the intensely bright points seen in ranges of faculæ observed near the limb.

-The appearance of this lozenge in the spectroscope, which indicates a diminution of pressure round its central portion, is the signal for some, and often all, of the following phenomena:

-I. A thinning and strange variation in the visibility and thickness of the hydrogen absorption-line under observation.
+The appearance of this lozenge in the spectroscope, which indicates a diminution of pressure round its central portion, is the signal for some, and often all, of the following phenomena :-I. A thinning and strange variation in the visibility and thickness of the hydrogen absorption-line under observation.